apache/trafficcontrol/blueprints/user.permissions.md

 least considered.

 ## Alternatives
+This section lists possible alternatives to the proposed system that were considered.

+### The current "Capabilities" system
 The current system of "Capabilities", if enforced, was a possible alternative to the system herein described.
 However, that system lacks the ability to express a user's permission to do something beyond a combination of HTTP